Chunjee/car-buying/docs/README.md

 Less-Important:
-- **Knocks or ticks:**		Using a mechanics stethoscope.
+- **Engine sounds:**		Using a mechanics stethoscope.
 Listen at the top and bottom of engine for uneven sounds.
-If suspect, inspect oil on dipstick for small glittering metal fragments.
 Noise at the top of the engine, while not ideal, are less concerning than noise at the bottom of an engine.
-A rattling timing chain is a walkaway.
+A rattling timing chain or timing engine codes are a walkaway.
 - **Suspension:**			While test driving, turn the radio off so you can hear everything.
 Make hard turns, turn and hold steering at max left and right.
 [Using the car's open door, lever the vehicle up and down listening for noise.](https://youtu.be/ZGb51Od62t4?t=518) With a big press, check that the car absorbs the change quickly.